Zach McKinstry Player Props: Tigers vs. Orioles

 Zach McKinstry At The Plate

-- McKinstry is batting .250 with two doubles, two home runs and two walks.
+- McKinstry is hitting .239 with three doubles, two home runs and three walks.

-- McKinstry has picked up a hit in eight games this year (57.1%), including one multi-hit game.
+- In 10 of 17 games this year, McKinstry has picked up at least one hit, including one game with multiple hits.

-- He has homered in two of 14 games played this year, and in 5.3% of his plate appearances.
+- He has hit a home run in two of 17 games played this year, and in 4% of his plate appearances.

-- He has scored in six games this year (42.9%), but has had no multi-run games.
+- He has scored in six of 17 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.